ti-community-infra/tichi/docs/en/plugins/cherrypicker.md

 In addition to implementing the core functionality of cherry-pick, it also supports a number of other features:

 - Use labels to mark which branches needs cherry-pick
-- Copy the reviewers of the current PR to the PR of cherry-pick
 - Assign the PR of cherry-pick to the author or requester (the person who requested cherry-pick)
 - Copy the labels already added for the current PR